K. Pathmanaban: Social Service

 Following his retirement, Pathmanaban was active in social service.
 He felt there was nothing greater than helping a fellow man.
-He actively sought ways to help the poor and disadvantaged Indian community in Malaysia.
+He actively sought ways to help the poor and disadvantaged Indian communities in Malaysia.

 He also served as a member of the Human Rights Commission of Malaysia (Suhakam) following the setting up of the commission until his demise.

 Pathmanaban was the founding chairman of Melaka Manipal Medical College.
 He was instrumental in getting both the Prime Ministers and governments of Malaysia and India to give their nod for his pet project which offers a twinning medical programme between both countries.
 His main purpose of setting up the medical college was to provide high quality medical education opportunities to Malaysians at an affordable price, particularly for Malaysians of Indian ethnicity.

 Death

 Datuk K. Pathmanaban died due to kidney and liver failure at the Pantai Medical Centre in Kuala Lumpur at around 1am on 9 June 2001.
 He was just one day short of his 64th birthday.

 His remains were cremated at the Hindu crematorium in Cheras and the ashes were taken to Port Dickson to be scattered in the sea according to Hindu rites.